Use Deliberate Songwriting techniques to take the guesswork out of songwriting!

 It’s the best way to write songs … you find the flow and write from the heart.
 But…

-What do if your intuition slows down and you get stuck?
+What do you do if your intuition slows down and you get stuck?

 What if your song is 90% done… and you realize it’s not working and you can’t figure out why?

 Is it time to trash this song too?